chr0mcom/MethodAggregator/README.md

 ```

 **Application Example 2: Using Conversion Logic**
 As mentioned, the `MethodAggregator` has complex search algorithms to find the method with the highest probability, even when the given parameter types or the requested return type do not explicitly match.
-The following example (see Listing 5 & 6) should illustrate this again.
+The following example (see Snippet 5 & 6) should illustrate this again.

-*Listing 5: Exemplary class and interface schema*
+*Snippet 5: Exemplary class and interface schema*

 ```csharp
 class MyClass1 : MyClass2, IMyInterface1